Flank/flank-dashboard/metrics/cli/docs/features/supported_storage_version/01_supported_storage_version.md

 Improve Metrics Web application deployment process to include the supported storage version passing and storage version saving.

 ## Contents
-> In this section, provide the contents for the document, including all custom subsections created.

 - [**Analysis**](#analysis)
     - [Feasibility study](#feasibility-study)